 Allows you to import your blog from Squarespace 5, Wordpress, Tumblr, and Blogger.
 Learn more about importing your blog to Squarespace for Squarespace 5, Wordpress, Tumblr, and Blogger.

-1) A program used to access websites on the internet.
-2) In our Metrics App, this shows a weekly record of the internet browsers that visitors used to view a site.
+2. In our Metrics App, this shows a weekly record of the internet browsers that visitors used to view a site.

 Carrier Calculated Shipping

 A shipping option that uses the United States Postal Service (USPS) to automatically calculate the cost of shipping based on the weight and dimensions of the product, as well as the location of the buyer.
 Learn more about Carrier Calculated Shipping.

 A notification customers receive while on your site of how many items they have added to their Shopping Cart.

 You can place Blog Posts, Gallery Images, Events, Products, and Tracks. into categories to index content by type, so that viewers can easily find the post they are looking for.